-On this website, job seekers can find foreign language jobs in the USA as a customer service representative, teacher, tutor, translator, healthcare professional, or accountant.
-This board displays ads for multilingual jobs as a nurse, IT worker, and sometimes positions in museums or other unique and interesting places of work.
+This website lists foreign language jobs in the USA in Arabic, Spanish, Portuguese, Russian, French, ESL, and many foreign languages, including customer service representative, teacher, tutor, translator, healthcare professional, or accountant positions.
+This board displays ads for fluent, bilingual, and multilingual jobs as a nurse, IT worker, and sometimes positions in museums or other unique and interesting places of work.
 Here are current jobs:

 Some positions require sophisticated foreign language skills, such as Japanese jobs in foreign companies based in the US.
 Other positions might include work at a call center, doctor’s office, hospital, store, restaurant, or financial institution.
 Some of these jobs require specialization in a field such as medicine or education, along with native language skills.
 Whether individuals seek ESL teaching jobs (these require a broad range of teacher training) or jobs based on language skills like Arabic jobs, the positions are out there—and to get them, individuals must be prudent in their search and apply to each and every available opportunity!